 Break Bulk Shipping Services

-Break bulk is cargo that must be loaded individually.
-It covers a very wide range of goods, from sacks of flour to drill rigs.
+Break bulk is the name for cargo that must be loaded individually.
+The term covers a wide range of goods, from sacks of flour to drill rigs.

 Essentially, break bulk means cargo that is really big or really heavy

 Our first piece of advice is to do your homework.
 Do not trust precious break bulk cargo to just any freight forwarder.
-The concept of moving cargo from Point A to Point B is simple.
-But the work is difficult and unforgiving.
+In theory, moving cargo from Point A to Point B is simple but the work is more difficult and unforgiving than meets the eye.
 Choosing a freight forwarder that does not know how to ship break bulk cargo could mean disastrous cost overruns and damaged cargo.
 Ask your freight forwarder a lot of questions.
 Their knowledge, expertise, experience, connections, and care should be evident.